DaisyZhang77/research-trend-analyzer/README.txt

     research_clusters, topic_trends, representative_papers (and lambda_user with grants).

   client/
-    Optional CLI (research_client.py) that calls the deployed API for trends and clusters.
+    CLI (research_client.py) that calls the deployed API for trends and clusters.

 Setup